dotnet/training-tutorials/content/csharp/getting-started/encapsulation-oop.md

 }
 ```

 With this change, customers must have a name when they are created, which is a reasonable expectation in most cases.
+Making these changes requires some slight changes to how these classes are used (initial values must be passed in as constructor parameters, not properties).

 ### Encapsulating Collections